AgarCL/AgarCL-benchmark/README.md

 # 📊 Reproducing DQN, PPO, and SAC in AgarCL

-This repository provides all code, configurations, and scripts to reproduce every experiment in **The Cell Must Go On** (arXiv:2505.18347).
+This repository provides all code, configurations, and scripts to reproduce every experiment in **The Cell Must Go On**.
 Below you’ll find a one-to-one mapping of each experiment to its exact launch command (DQN, PPO, SAC), using the best hyperparameters from our tuning tables.

 ---